Florida Conservation Corps

 • Opportunity to recruit volunteers and lead volunteer projects.

-• Participation at community events.
+• Table at community events.

-• Participation in disaster response recovery efforts.
+• Participate in disaster response recovery efforts.

 How to Apply